-- The following procedures shall be adopted in regard to the 4.1 preparation for and conduct of designated events on University premises. - 4.2 Specification All proposed meetings or other activities to be held on University premises (including General Meetings of the of Designated Events Union of Students) shall be assessed against the definition of a designated event (see Section 3.1). - Specification 4.3 The Appointed Officer shall determine in respect of all events likely to fall within the jurisdiction of the Code Designated whether or not they shall be deemed to be designated events within the meaning of Section 3.1.
-The Appointed Events Officer shall have absolute discretion at any time to declare an event for which a booking has been confirmed a designated event subject to the Code.
+4.2 All proposed meetings or other activities to be held on University premises (including General Meetings of the Union of Students) shall be assessed against the definition of a designated event (see Section 3.1).

+Specification of Designated Events

+events likely to fall within the jurisdiction of the Code whether or not they shall be deemed to be designated events within the meaning of Section 3.1.
+The Appointed Officer shall have absolute discretion at any time to declare an event for which a booking has been confirmed a designated event subject to the Code.
 Events other than those specified in Section 3.1 may be designated by the Appointed Officer in exceptional circumstances but the number of designated events should be kept to the minimum.